History of Pomerania (1933–1945): Military campaign

-The invasion of Poland by the Wehrmacht on September 1, 1939, which marked the beginning of World War II, was in part mounted from the Province of Pomerania.
-General Guderian's 19th army corps attacked from the Schlochau (Człuchów) and Preußisch Friedland (Debrzno) areas, which since 1938 belonged to the province ("Grenzmark Posen-Westpreußen").
+The invasion of Poland by the Wehrmacht on September 1, 1939, which marked the beginning of World War II, was in part mounted from the province of Pomerania.
+General Heinz Guderian's 19th army corps attacked from the Schlochau (Człuchów) and Preußisch Friedland (Debrzno) areas, which since 1938 belonged to the province ("Grenzmark Posen-Westpreußen").

-Initially, the Heinz Guderian' tank corps was to pass through Pomerelia on their way to East Prussia.
+Initially, Guderian's tank corps was to pass through Pomerelia on its way to East Prussia.
 The Guderian corps was to regroup there and attack Warsaw from the east.
 The Polish opponent was the Army of Pomerania (Armia Pomorze), defeated in the Battle of Tuchola Forest.
 Krojanty charge was one of the famous episodes of the operation where the Polish cavalry unit charged and dispersed German infantry, but then ran into the machine guns of German hidden armed reconnaissance vehicles.
 The episode was used in Nazi propaganda.